privacyguides/privacyguides.org/docs/tools.md

 icon: material/tools
 hide:
   - toc
+description: Privacy Guides is the most transparent and reliable website for finding software, apps, and services that protect your personal data from mass surveillance programs and other internet threats.
 ---

 If you're looking for a specific solution to something, these are the hardware and software tools we recommend in a variety of categories.
 Our recommended privacy tools are primarily chosen based on security features, with additional emphasis on decentralized and open-source tools.
 They are applicable to a variety of threat models ranging from protection against global mass surveillance programs and avoiding big tech companies to mitigating attacks, but only you can determine what will work best for your needs.